Grassland RemnantsWhat are tallgrass communities?

 In Southern Ontario, tallgrass once covered approximately 1000 km2 - less than 3% remains!

 Historical extent of prairie and savanna in Southern Ontario.

 - is a globally imperilled ecosystem and one of the most endangered ecosystems in Canada;

 - provides habitat for a huge number of wildlife species, including more than 150 species that are officially designated as rare at the global, national or provincial level; and

 - is home to species such as northern bobwhite which is in danger of disappearing from Canada.
-Some tallgrass species, like the greater prairie chicken and the karner blue butterfly, have already disappeared form Canada.
+Some tallgrass species, like the Greater prairie chicken and the Karner blue butterfly, have already disappeared from Canada.